SethSmigelski/under-the-weather/readme.txt

 1. The weather widget displaying current conditions with the Weather Icons.
 2. The weather widget displaying "Today's Forecast" with the Weather Icons font set.
 3. The weather widget displaying current conditions with default icons (in Celsius) and extra details enabled.
-4. The Under The Weather Performance Report depicting seven days of information on cached hits vs calls to the OpenWeather API
+4. The Under The Weather Performance Report depicting seven days of information on cached hits vs calls to the OpenWeather API.
 5. The plugin's comprehensive settings page.
+6. The Coordinate Finder tool, which generates widget code from a location name.

+== Coordinate Finder ==

+The plugin includes a Coordinate Finder tool to generate a ready-to-use widget div.
+Don't know the latitude and longitude for your desired location?
+No problem.
+Just follow these steps:

+1. Navigate to **Settings > Under The Weather** and click on the **Coordinate Finder** tab.
+2. Type a location name into the search box (e.g., "Los Angeles, CA").
+3. Click the **"Find Coordinates"** button.
+4. The tool will display the generated `<div>` with the correct coordinates and location name.
+5. Use the **"Copy Code"** button to copy the HTML and paste it into a post, page, or widget.

+The tool also keeps a history of your last 5 searches, so you can easily copy a previous result.

 == Frequently Asked Questions ==